-We have started gardening again (when weather permits) in the raised beds and peace garden at the Salvation Army in Hunter Lane on Tuesdays from 10am.
+We will start gardening again in March 2020 (when weather permits) in the raised beds and peace garden at the Salvation Army in Hunter Lane on Tuesdays from 10am.
 We'll be gardening there and around town in our other planters for an hour and then meet back at the SA for group coffee at 11am.

 Anyone is welcome to join in and help to make our town look even better.
 Also a chance to grow fruit and veg and be supported by folks who know how to do it!
 Find us on Facebook

 - New films: PACT & Freegle at Penrith Show, Grow your own training course, Visiting Edible Gardens, Installing a Chimney Balloon, Zero Carbon Britain, Appleby Edibles, Community Gardening in Penrith and St Andrews Churchyard

 - Photo report for Raised Beds for Food bank at Salvation Army in Penrith.

 - Penrith wins trophies and accolades at Cumbria in Bloom 2012 due to our Greening and Garden of Eden projects.